RealTrippR/c_polygon/README.md

 # C-Polygon
 <BR>

-C Polygon is a polygon file (.ply) parser written in C99.
+C Polygon is a polygon file (.ply) parser written in C89 and x86 assembly.
 It is lightweight, portable (tested on MSVC and GCC), and compiles for both C and C++.

 <BR>